 Float, Sink, Spread and Spit

-These are common power or strength concepts used in most Southern Chinese Martial Arts and they are included in the 19 recorded Mental Methods of the Chu Sau Lei system.
+These are common concepts of power or strength used in most Southern Chinese Martial Arts and part of the 19 Mental Methods of the Chu Sau Lei system.

 Here are some examples of how you can apply these concepts in Chi Sao.
 (See the accompany video for more details).